MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

     1. Licensing:  select **I confirm I have an eligible Windows 10 license with multi-tenant hosting rights**, so that a checkmark appears in the box.
     1. Select **Next: Disks**.
 1. You are now in the Disks tab for the VM configuration.
 Leave all settings to the default and select **Next: Networking >**.
 1. You are now in the Networking tab for the VM configuration.
 For the NIC network security group option, select **None**.
 Leave all other settings to their default value.
+Note: the purpose in selecting none at this step is to walk through the steps of creating a network security group from scratch, in the subsequent task.
 1. From the bottom of the page, select **Next: Review + Create>** then once the validation has passed, select **create**.
 It may take several minutes for the VM deployment to complete.
 1. Once the VM deployment is complete, select **Go to resource**.
 1. You are now in the SC900-WinVM page.